 How Does a Dual Diagnosis Treatment Program Work?

 A dual diagnosis treatment program works as follows: you will split your time between standard addiction treatment therapies and counseling for psychological issues.
 The process requires a high level of cooperation and communication between your attending therapists.

 It’s important to note that mental health issues might not be completely resolvable.
 In fact, therapists don’t look for a complete solution to mental health issues.
-Instead, they are looking to untangle the issues from your addiction.
+Many of the conditions are chronic, but the clinicians will help you manage your mental health in a healthier way.
 In doing so, they make it easier for the addiction therapist to treat your addiction itself.
-It’s also recommended that you continue mental health treatment after you leave our Texas drug rehab.
+We also recommend that you continue mental health treatment after you leave our Texas drug rehab.

 Addiction treatment programs used for both substance use and mental health disorders include:

-Our Texas drug rehab offer dual diagnosis treatment as just one of our research-backed approaches to substance abuse.
+Our Texas drug rehab offers dual diagnosis treatment as just one of our research-backed approaches to substance abuse.
 We have the tools and resources to treat almost any substance abuse problem we encounter.
-Here’s a few of those resources and tools:
+Here are a few of those resources and tools:

 If you suspect you might have a co-occurring condition, you may benefit from our dual diagnosis treatment program.